Guidelines for Student Organizations

 Student Government Association (SGA)

-Every registered Greenville Tech student may consider himself or herself to be a member of the Student Government Association.
+Every registered Greenville Technical College student may consider himself or herself to be a member of the Student Government Association.
 This organization provides students a voice in student affairs and college procedures as well as an opportunity to engage in the democratic process on campus.
-The types of activities generally sponsored by the SGA include student elections, leadership workshops, campus and community service projects, various kinds of entertainment and approving new organizations.
+The types of activities generally sponsored by the SGA include student elections, leadership workshops, campus and community service projects, various kinds of entertainment, and approving new organizations.
 The student council consists of a maximum of four students from each academic division.
 Two students from each division are elected in the fall.
-All representatives serve a semester of one year.
+All representatives serve a term of one year.
 Students interested in actively participating in the Student Government Association should contact the office of the SGA or the director of Student Activities.